sarahdepalo/cartoon_network_review/README.md

 # Cartoon Network Reviews

 Cartoon Network Reviews is a basic review site that allows users to register and leave reviews for their favorite cartoons.
+Once logged in, users have access to the review form where they can rank the cartoon and leave a comment or review.
 This repo was made as part of an assignment for DigitalCrafts to gain practice working with Express, Node, SQL, and MVC.

-This is still a work in progress, so it is not fully mobile responsive or completely stable.

 ## Frameworks Used